pranav-ganesh/tp/docs/DeveloperGuide.md

     * 3a2.
 CMM informs the user of the cancellation

+  Use case ends

 * 3a.
 During import, User uses a file that does not follow the set format

     * 3a1.
 CMM will cancel the transfer

     * 3a2.
 CMM informs the user of the cancellation

-* *a.
-At any time before import confirmation, User chooses to cancel the transfer.

-    * *a1.
-CMM will stop all import operation

-    * *a3.
-No changes are made in CMM Database

-    * *a4.
-CMM starts as per normal
+  Use case ends

 **Use Case 6: Exporting current database into Excel file**

 System : CallMeMaybe (CMM) <br>
 Use Case : UC6 - Export database as Excel File <br>
 Actor : User <br>
-Guarantees: Excel file export of current database
+Guarantees: Export of current database into an Excel file

 **MSS**

-1. User request CMM to export database into excel file
+1. User request CMM to export database into Excel file

-2. CMM exports database into excel file to a CMM-specified location
+2. CMM exports database into a new Excel file

    Use case ends.